peterdonnelly1/pipeline/README.md

     sudo systemctl restart docker

 ---
-2   Build and the CLASSI docker image (use 'source' so that it will execute within the current shell session)
+2   Build and run the CLASSI docker image (use 'source' so it will execute within the current shell session)

       source ./____BUILD_AND_RUN_THE_CLASSI_DOCKER_ENVIRONMENT.sh

-    You will be left in the docker CLASSI container in directory 'pipeline' 'gimp' (image viewer) and 'geany' (text editor) will start automatically.
+    You will be left in the CLASSI container in directory 'pipeline'

 ---
 3  Use gdc-fetch ('d' option to begin with) to get some TCGA data: